 - Suddenly change lanes into the path of a bicyclist.

-- Drive while distracted, which is a major cause of all vehicular accidents.
+- Distracted driving, which is a major cause of all vehicular accidents.

-- Sixty-eight percent of all such accidents occurred in urban areas.
+- 71 percent of fatal bicycle accidents occur in urban areas.

 Bicycle riders and vehicle drivers are expected to follow the rules of the road.
 When there is a crash between a bicycle rider and a motorist, the same rules of negligence apply that apply to any personal injury case.
 In order to prove the driver was at fault, the bicyclist must prove all the elements of negligence, the same as if the accident had been between two vehicles.
 When the proof shows the driver was negligent, and that the driver's negligence was the cause of the bicyclist’s injuries, the damages to which the bicyclist is entitled include, but are not limited to: